lambdamikel/Busch-2090/README.md

 3. Implement ``PGM1`` and ``PGM2`` (load and save program) using the SDCard.
 Use the LCD keypad buttons to select program.
 For save we might just use a HEX number instead of a real file name.

-**Plenty of work to be done - let's go for it!**

-### Some Insights and Problems

-The Arduino Uno might not be powerful enough to go forward with this project, considering I want to also add an SDCard and LCD Module.
-The drivers require SRAM memory, too.
-I am running out of dynamic (SRAM) memory.
-Lunar Lander won't fit in.
-I need at least 396 bytes of SRAM to store Lunar Lander, or I will have to reorganize the Microtronic program memory such that a word uses only 12 bits instead of 24 bits as currently.
-I can put these programs as strings into PROGMEM or EEPROM, but then I need at least one string buffer as big as Lunar Lander, and that is a problem.
-I have ordered an Arduino Mega 2560 :-)